Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 I mean, that's depressing.

-I think, by the way, as I said earlier by design, I think I think all the stuff that's highlighted on social media is all part of the effort to depress you and keep you dispirited, and to think, make you think that you've lost the country, the country's lost, make you think it's it's uh beyond the point of being salvageable now.
+I think, by the way, as I said earlier, by design, I think all the stuff that's highlighted on social media is all part of the effort to depress you and keep you dispirited and to make you think that you've lost the country, the country's lost, make you think it's beyond the point of being salvageable now.

-I think they would love it if you were so depressed that you just said the heck with politics.
+I think they would love it if you were so depressed that you just said to heck with politics, particularly if you happen to be a Tea Party type.

 So here comes Perry yesterday.